shoelace-style/shoelace/docs/tokens/color.md

 This may seem a bit verbose, but it gives us a super power — we can adjust the alpha channel of any color token!

-## Adjusting the Alpha Channel
+## Adjusting Alpha Channels

 By default, color tokens produce an opaque color.
-With this syntax, you can easily change the alpha channel.
+With this syntax, you can easily adjust alpha channels.

 ```css
 .example-with-alpha {